About

 Education: B.A., Univeristy of Windsor; MPA, Queen’s University, Kingston

-A new poetry collection will be published by Frontenac House in 2026.
+A new poetry collection will be published by Frontenac House, Spring 2026.

 My most recent chapbook: